 Over four decades of medical research suggest that talc-based products may cause ovarian cancer.
 Few women, however, are aware of this fact.

 Legal experts say the talcum powder litigation has only begun.
-Our experienced ovarian cancer attorneys can help.
+Our experienced cancer attorneys can help.
 Do you have a case?
 Speak with a Talcum powder lawyer today.

 In thousands of product liability lawsuits, women across the country accuse Johnson & Johnson of hiding a scientific link between the company’s popular talcum powder products and ovarian cancer.